Storyteller Marketing in Newfoundland and Labrador

 Newfoundland and Labrador - the land of storytellers

-Among the stories of the storytellers are stories of personalities whose adventures are typical of the people of Newfoundland.
-It starts with the beginning of the settlement on "the rock".
-Sir John Guy landed in Cupids, which is about an hour's drive north of the island's capital St. John's.
-At this point he made the first attempt to colonize the island permanently.
-He himself only stayed here for one winter (1610 to 1611).
-Then he sailed back to his hometown of Bristol, England.
-But the place on the east coast of Newfoundland owes to him the reputation of being the oldest continuously inhabited settlement in Canada.
-It is North America's second oldest place.
-Only Jamestown, Virginia, is older, if only by three years.
+Among the storytellers' stories are tales of characters whose adventures are typical of the people of Newfoundland.
+It starts with the beginnings of settlement on "the rock".
+In Cupids, which is about an hour's drive north of the Island capital St. John's lies, Sir John Guy landed.
+At this point he made the first attempt to settle the island permanently.
+He himself only lasted one winter (1610 to 1611) here.
+He then sailed back to his hometown of Bristol, England.
+But it is to him that the town on the east coast of Newfoundland owes the reputation of being the oldest continuously inhabited settlement in Canada.
+It is North America's second oldest town.
+Only Jamestown, Virginia, is even older, if only by three years.

 Arctic Stories by Captain Bob Bartlett

 Not far from Cupids we hear from Captain Bob Bartlett at Hawthorne Cottage in Brigus.
 As captain, he accompanied the "Roosevelt" Commander Robert Peary on his attempts to reach the North Pole.
 The "captain" came from the place on the Atlantic coast.
 His parents and sisters lived here.
 He kept coming back from his voyages in the Arctic.

 Bob Bartlett was famous for his leadership skills.
 He proved this on the Karluk expedition, which was pursued by misfortune.
 He took the lead when Vilhjalmur Stefansson left the expedition.
 After being stranded in the ice for months, Bartlett and the Inuit hunter Kataktovik marched 700 miles from Wrangel Island over the ice into the Chukchi Sea and through Siberia.
 From Alaska, he organized a rescue operation for his companions who had stayed behind.
 He later received the Royal Geographical Society's highest award for the courage he had shown in doing so.